-change their positions.
+Most macroprudential regulations on capital structure are nonetheless set in terms of leverage limits rather than leverage taxes.
+Are a leverage tax and a leverage limit equivalent in this model?
+Weitzman (1974) showed that whether price or quantity regulation is more desirable depends on which one is more robust to changes in parameters.
+Here, when financial intermediaries are against the regulatory leverage limit, an increase in sentiment $\Omega_2$ increases their incentives to take on more debt, but agents simply cannot change their positions.
 Their leverage thus stays at the exact allocation desired by the social planner.
-This is not the case for debt taxes, as can be seen from equation (34): the tax needs to be calibrated at the exact level of Ω_2 to achieve the second-best.
+This is not the case for debt taxes, as can be seen from equation (34): the tax needs to be calibrated at the exact level of $\Omega_2$ to achieve the second-best.
 This intuition leads to the following proposition.

 Proposition 4 (Leverage Limits Robustness).
-Leverage limits are more robust than leverage taxes to small movements in the behavioral bias around a positive Ω_2 .
+Leverage limits are more robust than leverage taxes to fluctuations in irrational exuberance: small movements in the behavioral bias around a positive $\Omega_2$ lead to smaller welfare losses when a leverage limit is imposed rather than leverage tax.

 The intuition can also be seen when sentiment moves downward, towards less exuberance.
-For small departures from an equilibrium with $\Omega_2 \ge 0$, movements in Ω_2 on the downside do not call for changing the allocation desired by the planner, because the pecuniary externality still needs to be corrected.
-A leverage limit thus stays binding for agents, while a leverage tax would force financial intermediaries to decrease their leverage below the socially desirable outcome.^{37,38}
+For small departures from an equilibrium with $\Omega_2 \ge 0$ , movements in $\Omega_2$ on the downside do not call for changing the allocation desired by the planner, because the pecuniary externality still needs to be corrected.
+A leverage limit thus stays binding for agents, while a leverage tax would force financial intermediaries to decrease their leverage below the socially desirable outcome.